Glyde02/BMW_I-Bus_interface/README.md

 - :white_check_mark: read and analyze the I-BUS data bus
 - :white_check_mark: attempt to write to the I-BUS
 - :white_check_mark: create a circuit board to communicate with the data bus
-- :black_square_button: change the connection scheme in order to increase stability
+- :negative_squared_cross_mark: change the connection scheme in order to increase stability
-- :black_square_button: create a WinAPI application, read data from a virtual COM port
+- :white_check_mark: create a WinAPI application, read data from a virtual COM port
-- :black_square_button: add functions to receive data from the car
+- :white_check_mark: add functions to receive data from the car
-- :black_square_button: add functions to send data to the car
+- :white_check_mark: add functions to send data to the car
-- :black_square_button: add technical documentation to the application about the interconnected nodes of the car
+- :white_check_mark: add technical documentation to the application about the interconnected nodes of the car
 ____

 ### Сonnection of nodes in **BMW** E-series